 Over the course of my research there has been a growing series of discoveries and findings--both large and small--in relation to Tudor portraits and painters.
 Here you can download brief treatments, as well as forthcoming scholarly articles, on these discoveries in .pdf form.

-Hans Eworth was a Netherlandish painter who emigrated to London in mid-1544 in order to escape the Catholic Court of Antwerp.
+Hans Eworth was a Netherlandish painter, goldsmith, and merchant who emigrated to London in 1544 in order to escape the Catholic Court of Antwerp.
 By 1550 Eworth was creating some of the most unique and important portraits of the period in England.
 Learn more about his life and work here.

 During Eworth's working life there were a great many other Netherlandish painters living and working in London.
 Here you will learn more about them, including a bibliography of literature that speaks to the issues surrounding 'strangers' in 16th century London....